lognorman20/obsidian_notes/notas/zku/notes/week01_notes.md

 <mark>How is proof size calculated?</mark>

-zkSnarks (Groth16) have a feairly efficient prover time, constant proof size (192 bytes) and constant/fast verification time, which is why they are so popular.
+zkSnarks (Groth16) have a fairly efficient prover time, constant proof size (192 bytes) and constant/fast verification time, which is why they are so popular.

 [Collection of "awesome zkps"](https://github.com/matter-labs/awesome-zero-knowledge-proofs)